 The Brooder Bottle is intended for a brood of up to ten chicks.

-The 1-gallon waterer is intended for four chickens or less, particularly if they're housed in a small coop or mobile tractor like The Garden Ark.
+The 1-gallon waterer is intended for four chickens or less, particularly if they're housed in a small coop like The Basic Coop or a mobile chicken tractor like The Garden Ark.

 The 3.5-gallon waterer is good for four to twenty chickens and larger coops like The Garden Coop.